The Backlink Audit Tool Lost and Found report manages all of the domains in your profile that have been newly acquired, lost or broken.

 All of the new domains will be ones that were acquired within the last month and you haven't previously acquired backlinks from them.
 This is perfect if you are looking to track the link building results of a PR campaign with the hopes of gaining more backlinks.
 It also gives you the ability to see if any of these newly acquired links are harmful or not because you can check their Toxic Scores in the table below the graph.

 A domain is determined broken when all of the page with backlinks to the analyzed domain are returned as error codes, which can be caused by a number of reasons.
 The exact error code will vary from link to link but it is in good practice to contact these website owners to help them fix a possible issue in an attempt get your backlink back.

-Identifying backlinks that are now broken gives you the chance to resolve broken link issues as soon as possible.
+Identifying domains that are now broken gives you the chance to resolve broken link issues as soon as possible.
 This way, broken backlinks will not build up and cause a larger negative impact on your SEO down the line.

 Monitoring Your Success

-If you are working within the broken links group you may want to reach out to these websites and see if you can work with the site owner to fix the error that’s causing the broken link.
+If you are working with the broken links group you may want to reach out to these websites and see if you can work with the site owner to fix the error that’s causing the broken link.
 This can help build a relationship with these domains that could help your site down the road.

 If you are analyzing domains in your lost tab, these domains are recently lost so you still have the chance to regain them and maintain your backlink profile.